Hands on: Naim Solstice Special Edition review

 After waiting almost five decades, we finally get a Naim turntable.
 The Solstice is a fascinating mix of clever engineering and fuss-free operation.
 The introductory run of 500 units is only available as a package, which includes the turntable (complete with arm and cartridge), a phono stage and a dedicated power supply.

 You also get a bespoke accessory set, which includes essentials such as a digital stylus gauge, spirit level and hex tools to set up the deck, along with a special Naim-produced record and a book on the company’s history and the Solstice’s development.
-The price for all this loveliness is £16,000 ($20,000).
+The price for all this loveliness is £16,000 / $20,000 / AU$32,000.

 At the moment, it isn’t possible to buy the various constituent parts of this package separately, but if it is well received, we’d be surprised if the individual components weren’t made available to buy.
 Time will tell.